muaazw7/business-analytics-modeling-jmp/README.md

 The project analyzes relationships involving demographic characteristics, salary, employment experience, and behavioural outcomes.
 Decision tree modeling is used to examine behavioural differences, K-Means clustering and PCA are used to identify and visualize groups within multidimensional data, and linear regression is used to evaluate relationships between continuous variables.

 ## Key Features
-- Developed a decision tree model to identify factors influencing brushing behaviour across demographic groups
+- Developed a decision tree model to analyze demographic patterns associated with brushing frequency
-- Applied K-Means clustering to identify distinct customer and workforce segments
+- Applied K-Means clustering to segment observations based on demographic and employment characteristics
-- Performed principal component analysis (PCA) to visualize multidimensional relationships between variables
+- Used principal component analysis (PCA) to visualize multidimensional relationships and cluster separation
 - Built a linear regression model to evaluate the relationship between salary and age
-- Interpreted model performance using R-squared, regression coefficients, clustering outputs, and principal component analysis
+- Interpreted analytical results using R-squared, regression coefficients, decision-tree splits, cluster assignments, and principal components

 ## Business Value
 The analysis demonstrates how predictive analytics can identify behavioural patterns, customer segments, demographic trends, and variable relationships to support data-driven business decision-making.